Three young people walking Elfsborgsmarschen

 For anyone who wants to challenge themselves

-Elfsborgsmarschen is suitable for athletes who want to test their endurance, exercisers looking for variety, outdoor enthusiasts and scouts who love nature experiences, as well as personnel in the Armed Forces, the Home Guard, and volunteer organizations who want to earn their soldier’s badge.
+Elfsborgsmarschen is suitable for athletes who want to test their endurance, exercisers looking for variety, outdoor enthusiasts and scouts who love nature experiences, as well as personnel in the Armed Forces, the Home Guard, and voluntary defence organisations who want to earn their soldier’s badge.

 Take the plunge and discover why marching has become a popular sport.
-Elfsborgsmarchen awaits you.
+Elfsborgsmarschen awaits you.

 Cookie Consent with Real Cookie Banner